mostafax/Image-Caption/README.md

 - Dataset used is Flicker8k each image have 5 captions.
 - you can request data from here [Flicker8k] (https://forms.illinois.edu/sec/1713398).
--
 **Sample of the data used**
 <img src = "/PretrainedModel/dayaset.png">
 ## Model Used
 <img src = "/PretrainedModel/model.png">

 ## Experiments

 <img src = "/PretrainedModel/expermant.png">

 ## Future Work
--Training, Training and more Training
+-Training, Training and more Training<br>
--Using Resnet instead of VGG16
+-Using Resnet instead of VGG16<br>
--Creating API for production level
+-Creating API for production level <br>
--Using Word2Vec embedding
+-Using Word2Vec embedding.